 See below a comparison list with the pros and cons of the most common systems on the market.
 Towards the end of this page you may be surprised to learn that apart from Enviroswim not one of our competitors products has been shown to meet the required sanitising efficacy standards.
 In fact some have been proven not to meet the standards.
+With success come the copycats.
+Enviroswim sales continue to grow year on year thanks to great customer feedback spreading the word.
+Recently there have been a few new products come to market that claim to be the same or similar to Enviroswim.
+This is certainly not the case and would encroach on our patented technology.
+Five minutes for a quick call or email from you will allow us to explain the differences and could save you a lot of wasted money and stress.

 Chlorine is the most common form of pool water sanitation used around the world it is an effective sanitiser when used correctly however it is extremely volatile making it hard to maintain a continuous safe residual level in a swimming pool, the number of serious health issues associated with chlorination are growing at an alarming rate prompting enquiries for safer alternatives.